4 Easy Ways to Give Back

-Because that’s true, I propose a new resolution for 2014: give back.
+Because that’s true, I propose a new resolution for this year and every year: give back.
 There are opportunities all over every city and small town in the country.
 Here are a few ways to incorporate serving others in your daily routine.

 Serve the homeless.
 Every city has homeless shelters, and they all need more volunteers.
 Lots of cities even have networks of multiple shelters.
 Get in contact with these people and serve once a week—same time, same place.
 That will make it part of your and you’ll build relationships in the process.

 Donate old stuff.
 We all have stuff we don’t ever use or wear.
 Go through your closet and storage rooms this winter and get rid of what you don’t need.
 I guarantee there are people who do.

 Shovel snow.
 If you’re south of, say, Missouri, this one won’t mean much to you.
 If you’re not, however, shoveling someone’s driveway and sidewalk after a big snowstorm is a small act of service that is a really wonderful surprise.

 Get involved with a charity or non-profit.
 There are literally thousands to choose from.
 Give your time or your money or your resources—anything.
 There are lots of people out there who need whatever help people are willing to give.